-A. Using the 5 randomly selected employees/officials from "Procedures Performed on the Town's Payroll and Personnel" #9A, obtain sexual harassment training documentation from management, and observe the documentation demonstrates each employee/official completed at least one hour of sexual harassment training during the calendar year as required by R.S.
+A. Using the 5 randomly selected employees/officials from "Procedures Performed on the Town's Payroll and Personnel procedure" #9A, obtain sexual harassment training documentation from management, and observe the documentation demonstrates each employee/official completed at least one hour of sexual harassment training during the calendar year as required by R.S.
 42:343.

-Performance: Examined sexual harassment training documentation for the 5 employees tested.
+Performance: Observed sexual harassment training documentation for the employees selected.

-B. Observe the Town has posted its sexual harassment policy and complaint procedure on its website (or in a conspicuous location on the Town's premises if the Town does not have a website).
+B. Observe that the Town has posted its sexual harassment policy and complaint procedure on its website (or in a conspicuous location on the Town's premises if the Town does not have a website).

-Performance: Observed the sexual harassment policy and complaint procedure on the Town's website.
+Performance: Observed the sexual harassment policy and complaint procedure was posted on the Town's website.

-C. Obtain the Town's annual sexual harassment report for the current fiscal period, observe that the report was dated on or before February 1st, and observe it includes the applicable requirements of R.S.
+C. Obtain the Town's annual sexual harassment report for the current fiscal period, observe that the report was dated on or before February 1, and observe that the report includes the applicable requirements of R.S.
 42:344:

-Performance: Obtained the annual sexual harassment report and observed it contained the above requirement.
+Performance: Obtained the Town's annual sexual harassment report.